Adityashahi4465/DSA-Problems-Solutions-Leetcode-GFG/Readme.md

 # DSA Problems Solutions - Leetcode & GeeksforGeeks

 ## Introduction
-Welcome tomy DSA (Data Structures and Algorithms) Problems Solutions repository!
+Welcome to my DSA (Data Structures and Algorithms) Problems Solutions repository!
 This collection includes my solutions to coding challenges from Leetcode and GeeksforGeeks.

 ## How to Contribute
 Contributions are welcome and easy!
 If you have a solution for a problem not in the repository or an improvement, here's a step-by-step guide: